tmhglnd/mercury/README.md

 It is named after te planet Mercury.
 Mercury rules the creation and expression of our mental processes.
 The planet implores us to express ourselves.
 Mercury is about a quick wit, quick thinking.
 It lets us move from one thing to the next.

+Mercury is programmed in the Cycling'74 Max8 node-based creative coding environment, as an abstracted layer on the Max/MSP audio engine and with the use of Node4Max for parsing, lexing and generative algorithms and Jitter/OpenGL for the visuals and the responsive texteditor.

 Mercury uses the [Total Serialism NodeJS](https://github.com/tmhglnd/total-serialism#total-serialism) package available on npmjs.com.
-This package features many algorithmic composition methods.
+This package contains an extensive library of algorithmic composition methods.

 ![Screenshot of the Mercury environment](media/mercury-screenshot2.png)

 ## 🔭 Vision / Goals

-- Providing a quick and hands-on coding environment/language for expression, communication and improvisation of livecoded works.
+- Provide a quick and hands-on coding environment/language for expression, communication and improvisation of livecoded works.
-- Using the language as a teaching environment for:
+- Use the environment as a teaching environment for:
-	- introduction in (electronic) music
+	- introduction to (electronic) music
 	- algorithmic composition
-	- sequencing
+	- sequencing and pattern generating
-	- synthesis (upcoming)
+	- sound design
-	- creative coding and live coding.
+	- creative coding and live coding
+- Provide creatives with an hands-on language to create realtime processes
+	- code sound and music
+	- code visuals and let them react to sound
-- Providing creatives with an extensive library of algorithmic composition techniques
+- Provide creatives with an extensive library of algorithmic composition techniques
 	- released as a seperate Node Package titled [Total-Serialism](https://www.npmjs.com/package/total-serialism)
-	- exposed in the Mercury environment through Node4Max
+	- included in the Mercury environment through Node4Max
-- Providing creatives with a multi-purpose non-linear-sequencer
+- Provide creatives with a multi-purpose non-linear-sequencer
-	- using OSC to communicate with other (creative-coding) platforms
+	- use OSC to communicate with other platforms
-	- using MIDI to communicate with other environments (upcoming)
+	- use MIDI to communicate with other environments and devices
-- Providing creatives with easy sampler/synthesis for sounddesign and composing
+- Provide creatives with an easy sampler/synthesizer for sounddesign and composition
-	- using external OSC to control parameters in the sampler/synthesis
+	- use external OSC to control parameters in the sampler/synthesis
-	- using external MIDI devices and messages to play the sampler/synthesizers (upcoming)
+	- use external MIDI devices and messages to play the sampler/synthesizers (coming soon...)
-- Working towards a stand-alone application for MacOS and Windows, making workflow easier (upcoming)
+- Release a stand-alone application for MacOS and Windows, making installing and workflow easier (coming soon...)
+- Collaborate in Mercury via the browser and code music together
 - Extending the Mercury users-community and including extensions on the environment in the master-branch

-Mercury is a development-in-progress and the language is still very much fluid, with changes made to the language/environment/libraries almost weekly.
-Feel free the clone/fork this repository, but you might also want to watch and/or star the repo to keep up-to-date with the latest changes whenever they're made.
+⭐️ *watch and star this repo to keep up-to-date with the latest changes whenever they're made*

 ## 👩‍💻👨‍💻 Collaborative Coding